csinva/iprompt/readme.md

 ## file structure
-- `01_train.py` is the main function to run and deals with processing all the cmd-line args
+- `01_train_suffix.py` is the main function to run and deals with processing all the cmd-line args
-  - this code is split up based on whther we are searching for a *prefix* or *suffix* (algorithms are very different)
   - *suffix* is much simpler (and doesn't require any model gradients)
   - when we implement *classification* and *clustering*, these should also go into new, different files
 - `scripts` is a folder for running sweeps over experiments